bodulic/CATS-rf/README.md

 `-N`: Maximum number of distinct mappings per read, default: 10

-Value of `N` should be increased for complex transcriptome assemblies that contain a large number of isoforms, and decreased for simpler assemblies with fewer isoforms to maximize performance and accuracy.
+The value of `N` should be increased for complex transcriptome assemblies that contain a large number of isoforms, and decreased for simpler assemblies with fewer isoforms to maximize performance and accuracy.
 Note that Bowtie2 mapping parameters are optimized to detect transcript errors, while minimizing the number of false-positive mappings.
 Furthermore, secondary mappings of each read are filtered based on edit distance.

-`-m:`: Estimated mean of fragment length needed for transcript quantification (single-end mode only)
+`-m`: Estimated mean of fragment length needed for transcript quantification (single-end mode only)

 `-s`: Estimated standard deviation of fragment length needed for transcript quantification (single-end mode only)